Stochastic Augmented Lagrangian Method in Riemannian Shape Manifolds: Application and Numerical Results

 To update the shapes according to Algorithm \ref{alg:algorithmAugLagr}, we need to compute the multi-exponential map.
 This computation is prohibitively expensive in most applications because a calculus of variations problem must be solved or the Christoffel symbols need be known.
 Therefore, we approximate it using a multi-retraction

 to update the shape vector $\vec{z}^{k,j}=(z^{k,j}_1,\dots,z^{k,j}_N)$ in each pair $(j,k)$.
-For each shape $z_i^{k,j}$ we use the retraction in \cite{LoayzaGeiersbachWelkerHandbook,Geiersbach2021,SchulzWelker}: $\mathcal{R}_{z_i^{k,j}}\colon T_{z_i^{k,j}}\mathcal{U}^i \to \mathcal{U}^i,\, v_i \mapsto z_i^{k,j}+v_i $ for all $i=1,\dots,N$.
+For each shape $z_i^{k,j}$ we use the retraction in \cite{Geiersbach2021,LoayzaGeiersbachWelkerHandbook,SchulzWelker}: $\mathcal{R}_{z_i^{k,j}}\colon T_{z_i^{k,j}}\mathcal{U}^i \to \mathcal{U}^i,\, v_i \mapsto z_i^{k,j}+v_i $ for all $i=1,\dots,N$.

-\paragraph{Numerical results.} All numerical simulations were performed on the HPC cluster HSUper\footnote{Further information about the technical specifications can be found at \texttt{https://www.hsu-hh.de/hpc/en/hsuper/}.} using the FEniCS toolbox, version 2019.1.0 \cite{AlnaesEtal2015} and Python 3.9.12.
+\paragraph{Numerical results.} All numerical simulations were performed on the HPC cluster HSUper\footnote{Further information about the technical specifications can be found at \texttt{https://www.hsu-hh.de/hpc/en/hsuper/}.} using the FEniCS toolbox, version 2019.1.0 \cite{AlnaesEtal2015} and Python 3.10.10.
 The hold-all domain is chosen as $D=(0,1)^2$.
-We choose $N=3$ shapes inside the hold-all domain, which can be seen on the left-hand side of Figure~\ref{fig:NumericResults_initial_and_target}.
-The computational mesh is generated with Gmsh 4.8.4 \cite{Geuzaine2009}, which yields 265 line elements for the outer boundary and the interfaces, and 3803 triangular elements as the discretization of $D$.
+We choose $N=3$ shapes inside the hold-all domain, which can be seen on the left-hand side of Figure~\ref{fig:NumericResults_initial_and_target_and_final}.
+The computational mesh is generated with Gmsh 4.11.1 \cite{Geuzaine2009}, which yields 265 line elements for the outer boundary and the interfaces, and 3803 triangular elements as the discretization of $D$.
 Additionally, a new mesh was automatically generated if the mesh quality\footnote{The mesh quality is measured with the FEniCS function \texttt{MeshQuality.radius\_ratio\_min\_max}.} fell below a threshold of $40\%$.
-The target velocity is shown in Figure~\ref{fig:NumericResults_initial_and_target} on the right, together with the shapes to obtain the target velocity.
-We used \texttt{numpy.random} from \texttt{numpy} 1.22.4 for the generation of all random values.
-The different seeds $964113$, $454612$, $421507$ and $107785$ were chosen.
-Parallelization of multiple realizations was performed via MPI using \texttt{mpi4py} version 3.1.2.
-Standard Taylor--Hood elements are used.
+A reevaluation of all relevant values within the optimization (e.g., objective functional and geometrical constraints) after remeshing ensures that optimization can continue to be performed.
+It has already been observed that this increases the number of optimization iterations (cf., e.g., \cite{Pryymak2023}), but is difficult to avoid due to quickly deteriorating meshes.
+The target velocity is shown in Figure~\ref{fig:NumericResults_initial_and_target_and_final} on the right, together with the shapes to obtain the target velocity in white.
+Standard Taylor-Hood elements are used.